-Houston Catastrophic Injury Lawyers
+Houston Catastrophic Injury Lawyer

-A catastrophic injury alters the course of the victim’s life forever, and in the blink of an eye.
+A catastrophic injury alters the course of the victim’s life forever and in the blink of an eye.
 Suddenly and without warning, the victim is left with overwhelming physical, financial, and emotional burdens, all of which could have been prevented had the responsible person or party not been negligent in their actions.

 At Fibich, Leebron, Copeland & Briggs, we can help you recover financial compensation for the life-altering pain and suffering caused to you.
 Of course, nothing can undo the physical and mental harm you have suffered, but with the appropriate amount of compensation, you can better afford your medical bills and live as comfortably as possible.
 Financial compensation may help pay for your long-term care needs and provide for your family, especially if your injuries prevent you from returning to work and earning an income.